Mitigating Misinformation Spread on Blockchain Enabled Social Media Networks: Preferential Attachment Model and Multi-Community Network

-Let $c_i$ denotes node $i$'s community label. $c_i=1$ if $i \in V_1$ and $c_i=2$ if $i \in V_2$.
-We also define the probability matrix $B$ as a symmetric $2\times 2$ matrix which specifies the probability that two nodes connect based on their communities, i.e.,
+Let $c_i$ denotes node $i$'s community label, e.g. $c_i=m$ if $i \in V_m$.
+We also define the block model matrix $P$ as a symmetric $M\times M$ matrix which specifies the probability that two nodes connect based on their communities, i.e.,

-The above two-community SBM model captures the community structure of SMNs and the variation of contact rates and recovery rates for different communities.
-This idea is similar to that in \cite{note7smilkov2014beyond} that individuals are more likely to connect with others that have similar susceptibility.
+The above multi-community stochastic block model captures the community structure of OSNs and the variation of contact rates and recovery rates for different communities.
+This idea is similar to \cite{note7smilkov2014beyond} which specifies that individuals are more likely to connect with others with similar susceptibility.